cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   calls per level from 3 to 2.
 The cost is a slight reduction in the concrete privacy bound. (\*)

-* Prio3: Add support for generating and verifying mutliple proofs per measurement.
+* Prio3: Add support for generating and verifying multiple proofs per measurement.
 This enables a trade-off between communication cost and runtime: if more proofs are used, then a smaller field can be used without impacting robustness. (\*)